aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 {{% /alert %}}

-The following code example shows how to load hyphenation dictionaries for the specified language from a stream:
+The following code example demonstrates how to load hyphenation dictionaries for the specified language from a stream:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-HyphenateWords-LoadHyphenationDictionaryFromStream.java" >}}